derikb/rpg-table-randomizer/README.md

 Constructs a new RandomTable object or instantiates and existing one from some data source.

-For formatting the tables property see the document on such...
+For formatting the tables property see the [tableformat.md](tableformat.md) document.

 #### validate (attributes)